elMuso/defold-annotations-typescript/README.md

 # Integrate with ts-defold

 By default ts-defold provides their own types already on tsconfig.json.
-If you want to replace(or test) this repository i suggest you make a defold-ts project as normal, then after it's done, download the latest .zip [Release](https://github.com/elMuso/defold-annotations-typescript/releases) and extract anywhere on yout project folder.
+If you want to replace(or test) this repository i suggest you make a defold-ts project as normal, then after it's done, download the latest .zip [Release](https://github.com/elMuso/defold-annotations-typescript/releases) and extract anywhere on your project folder.

-You will need to modify this line from `tsconfig.json`
+You will need to change this line from `tsconfig.json`

 `"types": ["@typescript-to-lua/language-extensions", "@ts-defold/types"],`